Category Archives: history

 Homeopathic democracy

-Before George Washington became president, he presided over the Philadelphia Convention at which the U.S. Constitution was drafted.
+Before George Washington became the first chief executive under the U.S. Constitution, he presided over the Philadelphia Convention at which the Constitution was drafted.
 Throughout the entire proceedings — which had its fair share of passionate disputes — Washington spoke up exactly once on an issue under debate.
 The proposed size of the U.S. House of Representatives was too small, he said.
 It would have meant one congressman for every 40,000 citizens.
 He insisted that one per 30,000 would produce a better, more responsive democracy, and so the change was made.

 Within thirty years, as new states were admitted and the population grew, the ratio had grown to the level against which Washington had argued: 40,000 citizens per congressman.
 Four decades later and it more than tripled: 127,000 to 1.
 By this time the population of the country had grown from under two million to over 31 million, and the House of Representatives had gone from a cozy 65 members to a rowdy 241.